Crashedmind/PlantUMLHitchhikersGuide/_sources/about/AboutThisGuide.rst.txt

 The scope is NOT the various UML type diagrams that PlantUML is better known for. https://real-world-plantuml.com/ is a good resource to learn these by example.

+Skinparam has not been detailed as it is likely to change per https://plantuml.com/style-evolution.

 Goals